-William Acworth co-leads the Carbon Markets and Pricing team at adelphi.
+William Acworth is Head of Programme Carbon Markets and Pricing at adelphi.
 His focus is international carbon markets and he is an expert on emissions trading.
 William is also the Head of Secretariat at the International Carbon Action Partnership (ICAP) where he works closely together with a network of close to forty governments and public authorities to strengthen engagement and share experience on emissions trading.

 William has over a decade of experience working in climate and energy policy, spread across public, private, and academic institutions.
 William has acquired strong skills in quantitative economic techniques, with experience applying micro-economic frameworks and using and interpreting macro-economic models.
 Working directly with clients to understand their needs, he has built small economic models and has developed policy indicators.
 Furthermore, he has conducted policy evaluations, cost/benefit analyses, and developed organizational strategies for public sector clients.

 In his capacity as Head of the ICAP Secretariat, William leads technical work programmes on issues such as carbon leakage and competitiveness, the integration of carbon pricing into electricity sector transitions, and sectoral expansion of emissions trading systems.
 He also designs and implements ICAP's capacity building programmes in regions such as Latin America, Asia and Africa.
 He has been invited to provide evidence on climate policy by the European Court of Auditors and has also sat on a number of Advisory Boards for international carbon pricing projects.